The Intent of our Reading Curriculum

 How we Implement our Curriculum

-When the children begin school in Reception, they begin a systematic phonics programme called Read, Write Inc. In Reception and Key Stage One, children receive daily 15 minute sessions where they learn a new sound each day.
-While completing the Read, Write, Inc programme, children read books which are matched to their phonics knowledge.
+When the children begin school in Reception, they begin a systematic phonics programme called Little Wandle.
+In Reception and Key Stage One, children receive daily 15 minute sessions where they learn a new sound each day.
+While completing the Little Wandle programme, children read books which are matched to their phonics knowledge.
 This allows them to apply their segmenting and blending skills and build fluency in their reading style as they read and re-read texts suited to their reading ability.

 In addition to their colour banded book, children also take home a library book of choice each week.
 This is to promote a love of reading and encourage children to read books for their own pleasure.
 This book of choice is from a wide range of text types in the class library and may sit outside of their reading stage.
 We encourage families to share these books together with children and support where necessary.

 Above all else, we want our children to enjoy reading and have the confidence to read independently, exploring a range of genres and authors.
 All children have access to a library within school, whether this be in the classroom or in a shared area.
 We have designed these spaces carefully to ensure they are inviting for all children.
-Across the curriculum, teachers carefully choose high quality texts linked to their topics.
-Children are able to study these in depth and are encouraged to read around the subject.
+Across the curriculum, teachers carefully choose high quality texts linked to their topics, interests and to include a range of diversity.

 Within the last year, we have offered additional activities to promote reading enjoyment: